rohitnavale2/binance-futures-testnet-bot/README.md

-Built with direct REST calls (`requests` + HMAC-SHA256 signing) — no `python-binance` dependency required, so the request/response flow is fully transparent and easy to audit.
+Built with direct REST calls (`requests` + HMAC-SHA256 signing) — no `python-binance` dependency required, so the request/response flow is fully transparent and easy to audit

 ## Project Structure